Skip to main content

 The examiner may apply another examination format when re-examining individual students.

-In order to obtain an approved grade in the course, active participation in the project work and at least 80% attendance at lectures are required.
-Mandatory attendance and active participation at half-time and final presentation.
+To obtain a passing grade in the course, active participation in the project work and at least 80% attendance at lectures are required.
+Compulsory attendance and active participation at the mid-term and final presentation.

 Examiner